xRahul/xRahul.github.io/_posts/2017-03-11-using-homebrew-on-macosx.markdown

 {% include image.html path="posts/using-homebrew-on-macosx/homebrew.jpg" path-detail="posts/using-homebrew-on-macosx/homebrew.jpg" alt="Homebrew" %}

 {:.reveal}
-If you have a mac, you need to have [homebrew](http://brew.sh/){:target="_blank"} installed on it.
+If you have a mac, you need to have [homebrew](http://brew.sh/){:target="_blank" rel="noopener noreferrer"} installed on it.
 It is the best package manager for mac, and in their own words-

 {:.reveal}
-> Homebrew installs [the stuff you need](https://github.com/Homebrew/homebrew-core/tree/master/Formula){:target="_blank"} that Apple didn’t.
+> Homebrew installs [the stuff you need](https://github.com/Homebrew/homebrew-core/tree/master/Formula){:target="_blank" rel="noopener noreferrer"} that Apple didn’t.

 {:.reveal}
 Homebrew installs packages to their own directory and then symlinks their files into `/usr/local`.
-To _install homebrew_, check out simple instructions provided on their [homepage](http://brew.sh/){:target="_blank"}.
+To _install homebrew_, check out simple instructions provided on their [homepage](http://brew.sh/){:target="_blank" rel="noopener noreferrer"}.
 Homebrew deals with formulas, which are basically package definitions written in Ruby.

 {:.reveal}
 ### Below is a cheatsheet of basic brew commands